pvcraven/web-development-class/source/assignments/css/css.rst

   * Apply a stylesheet that you've created
   * Make sure the stylesheet is a subdirectory named "css"
   * Most of your styles should be in this page
+  * Only create one stylesheet.
+Don't create a stylesheet for each html page.
+The idea of a stylesheet is to apply the same style across multiple pages.

 * Create styles with a tag selector
 * Create styles with an id selector (feel free to update HTML with ids and classes as needed)